Jetchisel/githubcreatecrepo/README.md

-# githubcreaterepo - A bash script that Creates a github repo using an existing local git repo.
+# githubcreaterepo - A bash script that Creates a Github repo using an existing local git repo.

+Ever wonder if you can create/push a local git repo to Github without creating it first on Github? :-)

 # Requirements
 * git